vncnz/heimdallr/README.md

 - ~~Make external batteries information optional~~ Done!
 - ~~Implement a queue logic for notifications~~ Done!
 - ~~Add pause/unpause to timeout~~ Done!
+- Improve notification management on disk removal.
+The calculation of replace_id is correct but there is no dedicated logic atm and the second notification is ignored.
+Morover, it can be nice to hide both notifications and put a temporary dedicated icon in the warnings block.
+    [09:56:44.373] app_name:nemo summary:Unmounting External256 body:Disconnecting from filesystem. timeout:-1 hints:{"desktop-entry": Str(Str(Borrowed("org.Nemo"))), "image-path": Str(Str(Borrowed("media-removable"))), "urgency": U8(2)} replaces_id:0
+    [09:56:45.839] app_name:nemo summary:External256 unmounted body:Filesystem has been disconnected. timeout:-1 hints:{"desktop-entry": Str(Str(Borrowed("org.Nemo"))), "urgency": U8(1), "image-path": Str(Str(Borrowed("media-removable")))} replaces_id:6

 ### New functionalities